What is infiltration (injection)?

 it is important to contact your doctor or our team immediately on 01 79 36 1000.
 Contact your GP within 10 to 15 days to assess the effectiveness of this infiltration procedure.

-This infiltration may reduce your pain, but the result is not constant.
+This injection may reduce your pain, but the result is not constant.

 It may be necessary to repeat the gesture to obtain a complete result.